SmingHub/Sming/Sming/building.rst

    By default, the library has the same name as the Component but can be changed if required.
 Note that this will be used as the stem for any variants.

-   Set ``COMPONENT_LIBNAME :=`` if the Component doesn't create a library.
+   If the Component doesn't contain any source files then you must set :envvar:`COMPONENT_LIBNAME := <COMPONENT_LIBNAME>`.
-   If you don't do this, a default library will be built but will be empty if no source files are found.
+   Otherwise, a default library will be built but will be empty.
+   Some archiver tools have a problem with this.

 .. envvar:: COMPONENT_TARGETS